JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/aws_eks/index.md

 # Postgres

-Next, we are going to create a Security Group for Postgres database, this will be required when we will be launching the RDS database.
+Next, we are going to create a Security Group for Postgres database.
+This will be required when we will be launching the RDS database.